91shetty/91shetty.github.io/ds4ux/README.md

 <h3> Research Question: "Rise of Golden State Warriors basketball team" </h3>
 Hypothesis: <br/>
-1) how the 4 factor (Shooting, Rebounding, Free throws, Turnovers) percentage for the team has improved over the past 5 years?
+1) has the 4 factor (Shooting, Rebounding, Free throws, Turnovers) percentage for the team has improved over the past 5 years?

-2) what key aspects of Steph Curry's game makes him an indispensable resource to the GSW's team?
+2) key stats of Steph Curry's game that has made him an indispensable resource to the GSW's team is shooting percentage.

 3) how key stats of Curry, Barnes, Thompson, Iguodala and Green have impacted the team's success?